Why is PCI DSS compliance important in today’s market?

 Personal Data Protection Act 2010 (‘PDPA’), was passed by the Malaysian Parliament on 2 June 2010 and came into force on 15 November 2013.
 PDPA comprises seven key principles that must be adhered to protect the integrity of personal data.

-Other than penalties, companies also have to face other consequences when they failed to protect their customer payment information, such as:
+Other than penalties, companies also have to face other consequences when they fail to protect their customer payment information, such as:

 1. Credibility